OhanaProgramer/GeorgeAI/docs/GEORGEAI_VISION.md

 ---

+## 🧭 Principles Inspired by Ray Dalio

+These foundational principles, inspired by Ray Dalio’s *Principles*, shape GeorgeAI’s development and behavior:

+1. **Clarity over Comfort** – Always reflect what is real, not what is hoped.
+2. **All Mistakes Are Fuel** – Mistakes and pain are feedback.
+Reflection transforms them into progress.
+3. **Radical Alignment** – All outputs should trace clearly to your core goals and values.
+4. **Reflect Often, Adapt Fast** – Learning is iterative; feedback loops must be short and transparent.
+5. **Designed for Your Mind** – GeorgeAI adapts to your memory, strengths, and cognitive patterns.
+6. **Work in Calm Systems** – Minimize noise and decision fatigue through elegant structure.
+7. **Evolve through Feedback** – Growth is constant.
+Failures are checkpoints, not endpoints.
+8. **Systems Over Willpower** – Build enduring routines and automations, not mental effort dependency.

+Each principle serves as a design and behavioral guide, helping GeorgeAI become a true cognitive companion.

+---

 ## 🔜 In Progress / Next Milestones
 - [ ] Visual task UI
 - [ ] SOD ↔ EOD transition automation